 - Stop free-feeding (leaving food out all day).
 A cat’s digestive system and the entire metabolic process are triggered at the sight and smell of food.
 Leaving food out all day means your cat’s digestive system is constantly in production mode, which can lead to numerous health issues including obesity, diabetes and IBD.

 - Increase meal frequency.
 Cats thrive on frequent small meals each day instead of one or two large meals.
 Feed as soon as you wake, when you get home from work, and again right before bed.
 This does not mean to feed more food, but rather to divide your feeding measurement into more, smaller meals.
+This closely mimics their meals if they were hunting.
 Doing so will ease digestion and speed metabolism.

 - Have a short play session before mealtime.
 Engage your cat in a 2-minute game with a laser dot or wand toy before you feed her.
 This activity engages her mind and taps into her instinctual behavior to hunt and kill her prey.